ARCHER2-HPC/archer2-fortran-intro/section1.03/README.md

 ### Example 1 (3 minutes)

 The file `example1.f90` contains a version of the code above.
 Check it works as expected.
-Can you can the relational operators to use the older form given in the table above?
+Can you replace the relational operators to use the older form given in the table above?